 - From the graph, the equation in the form of y = mx + c is as follows:

-- Use this to calculate the activation energy, Ea, and the Arrhenius constant, A, of the reaction.
+Calculate the activation energy, Ea, and the Arrhenius Constant, A, of the reaction: